IBM/SalesEnablement-test-repo/docs/index.md

     - **VMware Cloud Foundation (VCF)**

     The plan is to phase out the **VMware Shared** offering in 2024/2025.
 Given that direction, this Level 3 has been updated to include  **VMwaaS** and **VCF** modules.
-The **VMware Shared** module is now optional.Not all of the videos have been updated and some will reference **VMware Shared** and **VMware Dedicated**.
+The **VMware Shared** module is now optional.
+Not all of the videos have been updated and some will reference **VMware Shared** and **VMware Dedicated**.
 The Stand and Deliver requirements for IBM employees and the business partner quiz have been updated to reflect these changes.

-    Note, images and videos in this demonstration guide may not reflect the latest changes in the portal.
+    Note, images and videos in this demonstration guide may not reflect the latest changes in the IBM Cloud portal.

 ![type:video](./_videos/VMware L3 Welcome.mp4)